No-Skids-Alliance/NSA/docs/source/content/10-walk-throughs/VulnHub/kioptrix_lv1/0-enumeration.rst

 * The Operating System is `Red Hat Linux`.
 * `Apache` has at least two modules installed: `mod_ssl` version 2.8.4, and `OpenSSL` version 0.9.6b

-This is all useful information, so we'll make a note of it.
+This is all useful information.
+When enumerating a system, one of the most important pieces of information you can gather about a service is the version number, which can help you learn what vulnerabilities might exist in that software.
+Despire the lack of vulnerable websites on the target's HTTP server, it's still possible that `Apache`, or one of its modules, might be exploitable.

 Our next course of action could be to use a tool like `dirbuster` to attempt a brute-force enumeration attack on the target in order to see if there are any secret pages or directories on the server, but this is time-consuming, and is very noisy.
 In a real penetration test, using such a tool is likely to raise some alarms and get you caught.
 So, for now, we'll skip this step, returning to it later if we're unable to find another vector for attack.